FrancoCorleone/chess-solver/README.md

 The average was around 6s.

 ## Usage
+Project is gradle based so you can build it with `clean build` and find jar in `build/libs`

 As a default program shows only number of solutions and the calculation time.
 To show results in console pass `-p` argument and to pass results to file add `-pf` argument.

 ## Why so few streams?